Now, it is the beginning of a fantastic story! Let us make a journey to the cave of monsters! Good luck!

 All There in the Script / Who Is This Guy Again? - Character names are barely stated in the game itself.
 One must look at flyers or credits.
 In the case of Pab and Peb, the Bubble Bobble Plus Title Operations Guide on the Wii Shop Channel was consulted.

-Ambidextrous Sprite: In Bubble Symphony, when the human characters die and spin out, three of their sprite frames are flipped, making it seem like, while they are dizzily spinning out dead, they hop to their other foot and then back, twice, before they fall backwards and poof away into magic dust.
+Ambidextrous Sprite: In Bubble Symphony, when the human characters die and spin out, three of their sprite frames are flipped, making it seem like, while they are dizzily spinning out dead, they hop to their other foot and then back, twice, before they fall backwards and poof away into yellow sparkles.
 The bubble dragons' deaths aren't like this.

 And Now for Someone Completely Different: According to story details, Bub and Bob from Bubble Bobble are not the playable characters in Symphony or Part 2 NES.
 Same goes for Pab and Peb seemingly replacing original girlfriends Betty and Patty in Bubble Bobble Plus aka Bubble Bobble Neo.

 Bonus Stage: Getting a certain item in Bubble Bobble to make all enemies disappear and put the player(s) in a race against the clock to get all or most of another type of item.

 There are also three conventional bonus stages; reaching levels 20, 30 or 40 (or the next level afterwards if a level skip took you past the actual level) without dying caused the appearance of a door into a secret round.
 As well as loads of 10,000-point gems, these three rounds also contained encoded text giving hints on reaching the best ending.

 Brutal Bonus Level: Those in the NES version of Part 2 (after a world boss is defeated) are outright stated as bonus games along with the word "bonus" in the font of Bubble Bobble's secret rooms.
 However, they're excruciatingly hard Mini Games.

 The game just hurts you because it loves you.